facebook

 If your interest is piqued, here are a few exciting ways to use the Ink Business Unlimited’s $900 or 90,000-point intro bonus.

-The Chase Ink Business Unlimited® Credit Card is a no-annual-fee credit card, helping make it a low-risk option for small business owners.
-On top of that, its simple-earning system allows cardholders to maximize their spending with minimal fuss.
+The Chase Ink Business Unlimited® Credit Card is a no-annual-fee credit card, making it a low-risk option for small business owners.
+On top of that, its simple earning system allows cardholders to maximize their spending with minimal fuss.
 Instead of distinct spending categories, it sets a flat-rate 1.5% cash back rate on all purchases.

 If you don’t have one of these cards, you won’t be able to transfer your points to Chase’s travel partners and get outsized value for your rewards.